TWoolhouse/lboroCW-Trelno/design/report.md

 ## Adam Hutton

 - Created the Dashboard/Task view
-  - Including the 'Kanban' section reused elsewhere
+  - Including the 'Kanban' section reused elsewhere.
 - Created the Manager's Dashboard
 - Developed ways of displaying progress to the user, including the horizontal progress bar, and the 'spinner' one used in the project page
 - Created the navigation, reworked it to work on mobile